 Official transcripts from other institutions must be current and received by BCCC within one year of the issue date to be considered for transfer credit award.
 Unofficial transcripts may be used to determine if a non-matriculating student has met the prerequisite requirement for a specific course(s) and may not be used to meet a graduation requirement.

-Official transfer credits will have a TR designation in the student data system and unofficial transfer credits will have a XA designation in the student data system.
+Official transfer credits will have a TR grade designation in the student data system and unofficial transfer credits will have a XA grade designation in the student data system.
 Transcripts must be mailed or submitted to the Baltimore City Community College, Office of Admissions, 2901 Liberty Heights Avenue, Baltimore, MD.
 21215.